Survey of Adult Skills (PIAAC)

-Internationally, PIAAC is the most comprehensive survey of adult skills ever undertaken.
-Through interviews with a representative sample of respondents aged 16-65 in each participating country, PIAAC assesses literacy and numeracy skills, and ability to solve problems in technology-rich environments.
-PIAAC builds on previous international surveys of adult skills, allowing literacy levels to be compared over a 13-17 year period for some countries.
+New Zealand has participated in the OECD's Survey of Adult Skills (PIAAC).
+This is part of the OECD's Programme for the International Assessment of Adult Competencies survey (PIAAC).
+Internationally, it is the most comprehensive survey of adult skills ever undertaken.
+Through interviews with a representative sample of respondents aged 16-65 in each participating country, it assesses literacy and numeracy skills and ability to solve problems in technology-rich environments.
+It builds on previous international surveys of adult skills, allowing literacy levels to be compared over a 13-17 year period for some countries.

-- is the most comprehensive international survey of adult skills ever undertaken
+- is the most comprehensive international survey of adult skills ever undertaken.

-- is a collaboration between governments, an international consortium of organisations and the OECD
+- is a collaboration between governments, an international consortium of organisations and the OECD.

-- measures the skills and competencies needed for individuals to participate in society and for economies to prosper
+- measures the skills and competencies needed for individuals to participate in society and for economies to prosper.

 - helps governments better understand how education and training systems can nurture these skills.

-The survey is carried out by:
+The survey was carried out by:

-- interviewing adults aged 16-65 years in their homes – at least 5,000 in each participating country
+- interviewing adults aged 16-65 years in their homes – at least 5,000 in each participating country.

-- assessing literacy and numeracy skills, and ability to solve problems in technology-rich environments
+- assessing literacy and numeracy skills, and ability to solve problems in technology-rich environments.

 - collecting a broad range of information from the adults taking the survey, including education background, how their skills are used at work and in other contexts such as the home and the community.